Move over, Nigella and Heston. Now dozens of musicians are writing their own cookbooks. Tony Barrell reports

 The Paul Young and Smash Mouth cookbooks share a theme: rock’n’rollers tour a lot, and they can discover some delicious dishes along the way.
 In his book, Young – who has already shown his prowess on Celebrity MasterChef and Hell’s Kitchen – serves up mouthwatering meals such as Portuguese fish stew and New Orleans bread pudding.
 These days, wherever he leaves his spatula, that’s his home.
 Smash Mouth’s selection is a bit more rock’n’roll, with hardcore recipes like “penne à la vodka” and “salt & pepper caramel doughnuts” from hip eateries across America, laced with cocktails and garnished with wild tales of life on the road.

 Olivia Newton-John’s volume has a thematic link with another recent book – If It Makes You Healthy: More than 100 Delicious Recipes Inspired by the Seasons, by the American singer Sheryl Crow.
-Both artists are survivors of breast cancer, and both are now fixating on the role that nutrition plays in good health.
+Both artists have suffered from breast cancer, and both are now fixating on the role that nutrition plays in good health.
 Just as Crow co-wrote her book with Chuck White, the personal chef who transformed her diet after the diagnosis, so Newton-John has included recipes from the chefs at the Gaia health retreat she co-owns in Australia.
 I honestly love Livvy’s bush-spiced barramundi, in particular.

 A pre-vegetarian Paul McCartney recommended pizza with anchovies or sliced Italian sausage